ghacks Technology News

 One of the things you could do is to use the “open my favorite page in a new tab” action to load websites or Chrome internal pages with shortcuts.

-The second option can be used to execute JavaScript code.
-This opens an interesting option for users who work with bookmarklets as it is possible to add their code directly as shortcuts in the shortcut editor which means that it is no longer necessary to click on the bookmarklets button to execute the code, as it is now possible to use the shortcut instead.
+The second option executes JavaScript code instead which is more powerful but requires knowledge of JavaScript to work.
+This opens an interesting option for users who work with bookmarklets as it is possible to add their code directly as shortcuts in the shortcut editor which means that it is no longer necessary to click on the bookmarklet's button to execute the code as it is now possible to use the shortcut instead.

 You may need to restart the browser before the shortcuts become available.
 A left-click on the extensions icon displays the currently configured shortcuts with options to open them in the shortcut editor.